 WHAT IS ABOLITIONIST SOCIAL WORK?

-NAASW is conducting a national survey of social work (social workers defined broadly and people impacted by social work and social workers) to understand more about how social work(ers) perpetuate and / or are complicit in criminalization, and how social work(ers) are engaging in abolitionist work.
+In the spring of 2021, we launched a survey of social work to understand more about how social work(ers) perpetuate and / or are complicit in criminalization, and how social work(ers) are engaging in abolitionist work.
+We are grateful to the over 400 survey participants.
+Please read and share our full report published in March 2022 entitled "Challenging Carceral Social Work and the Struggle for Abolition."